StatBiomed/clonaltrans/README.md

 Repository for CLADES (Clonal Lineage Analysis with Differential Equations and Stochastic Simulations).

-It contains the source code, demo data and key results used in the paper.
-Notebooks with comments are provided within the `results` folder.
-Also the fitted model and configuration details are provided as well.
+It contains the source code, and the datasets used in the paper, see `clonatrans` and `demo`. <br>
+Notebooks with comments to reproduce the manuscript figures are provided within the `notebooks` folder. <br>
+The configuration details used to train CLADES and the associtaed outputs are stored under `results`.

-For **All** path parameters in `./clonaltrans/config` folder, please use **absolute path instead of relative path**.
+For **All** path parameters within `./clonaltrans/config` folder, please use **absolute path instead of relative path**.

-To reproduce the figures presented in the manuscript, please refer to the `results` folder.
-We provide separate notebooks for each analysis.

 ## System Requirements

-CLADES was tested on Linux platform both with command lines and Jupyter Notebooks.

-The basic Python packages required for the algorithm is listed in `requirements.txt`.
+CLADES requires PyTorch, please make sure you have access to the GPUs.
+Other than that, we have provided a few essential packages that are required for the algorithm as well, listed in `requirements.txt`.

-If verson conflicts exist or you are unable to run the alogirhm on your own environment, we also provide a complete list of dependencies and pip packages with specified version number in `environments.yml`.
+If there are verson conflicts within your own environment or for the reproducibility purpose, we also provide a complete list of dependencies and pip packages with specified version number that we used in our local environment, see `environments.yml`.

+## Summary of Time Complexity

-All estimated running time mentioned here is based on 1 single GeForce RTX 3090 GPU, if you only have CPUs, the expected running time could be a few folds longer.
+1. Data training stage, the estimated running time for CLADES is around 0.5~1 hour (depending on the size of the dataset and constant/dynamic modes) using 1 single GeForce RTX 3090 GPU.

+2. Bootstrapping trials, as it's a multi-processing module that works in parallel, the actual running time varies depending on the number/performance of GPU cards used.
+Empirically, when using 4 cards to bootstrap 800 times, the expected running time is around 10 hours.

+3. Gillespie simulations, it uses CPU only.
+Though multi-processing technique has been adpoted to speed up the process, the estimated running time is still a few hours (for 1,000 simulations as demonstrated in the manuscript).

 ## Installation